jmojiwat/SparkPostFun/README.md

 ```
 ## Idiomatic Usage (Work in progress)

-However, there are extension method helpers that can wrap the client return type if you prefer a more idiomatic approach.
+There are extension method helpers that can wrap the client return type if you prefer a more idiomatic approach.

 ```cs
 var response = await ResponseExtensions.Wrap(client.CreateTransmission(transmission));